6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Stage 3: Spread of cancer to parts within the pelvic region such as fallopian tubes, ovaries, vagina, pelvic lymph nodes

-Stage 4: Spread of cancer to nearby organs like urinary bladder, rectum or distant body organs (liver, lung, bone)
+Stage 4: Spread of cancer to nearby organs like the urinary bladder, rectum or distant body organs (liver, lung, bone)

-It is the best and the most appropriate treatment for uterine cancer in medically fit patients and involves the removal of uterus, cervix, ovaries, fallopian tubes and lymph nodes adjacent to pelvic and abdominal blood vessels.
+It is the best and the most appropriate treatment for uterine cancer in medically fit patients and involves the removal of the uterus, cervix, ovaries, fallopian tubes and lymph nodes adjacent to pelvic and abdominal blood vessels.
 A sentinel lymph node biopsy involves injecting coloured dye into the uterine cervix and removing only the lymph nodes that get highlighted by the uptake of the dye.

 Involves using high-intensity radiation beams to destroy the cancer cells.
 Depending on the stage of uterine cancer as determined by the final biopsy report of surgery, patients may or may not require radiation therapy.
 Radiation can also be the treatment of choice in medically unfit patients and in those who refuse surgery.